Hamengkubuwono V: Early life

-Born as Gusti Raden Mas Gathot Menol, he was the 6th son of Hamengkubuwono IV and his queen consort, Gusti Kangjeng Ratu Kencono.
+Born as Gusti Raden Mas Gathot Menol, he was the sixth son of Hamengkubuwono IV and his queen consort, Gusti Kangjeng Ratu Kencono.
 When he was 3 years old, he was crowned as Hamengkubuwono V, and ruled for 2.5 years before being succeeded by his great-grandfather, Hamengkubuwono II.
 Hamengkubuwono V was recrowned after his great-grandfather's death.

 Upon reaching adulthood, he was styled Prince Mangkubumi.
 He was made lieutenant colonel in 1839 and colonel in 1847 by Dutch East Indies government.

 Reign

-Hamengkubuwono V himself made his realm closer with Dutch colonial government intended as a passive war, where he insisted a bloodless struggle, hoping that there would be a mutual cooperation between Yogyakarta Sultanate and Dutch government, leading to the rise of prosperity and security of Yogyakarta people.
-On the other side, he also focused on art.
-During his reign, wayang wong performances had been held for 5 times.
+Hamengkubuwono V made his realm closer with Dutch colonial government.
+He intended for a bloodless struggle, hoping that there would be a mutual cooperation between Yogyakarta Sultanate and Dutch government, leading to the rise of prosperity and security of Yogyakarta people.
+He also focused on art.
+During his reign, wayang wong performances had been held five times.
 He also created some royal dances, the most popular was Serimpi dance and its variants.

 However, his policy was opposed by some court's servants and his own brother, GRM Mustojo.
-They saw that Hamengkubuwono V's policy would be ashamed of Yogyakarta Palace as a coward, leading to the decline of support towards himself and the rise of support towards Mustojo.
-The situation was increasingly beneficial to Mustojo after marrying a Bruneian princess and made a close brotherhood with Sultanate of Brunei.
-Hamengkubuwono V's rule was increasingly cornered after the emergence of internal conflict involving his own 5th wife, Kanjeng Mas Hemawati.
+They viewed Hamengkubuwono V's policy as cowardly, bringing shame to Yogyakarta Palace, leading to the decline of support towards himself and the rise of support towards Mustojo.
+The situation was increasingly beneficial to Mustojo after marrying a Bruneian princess and forming a close brotherhood with Sultanate of Brunei.
+Hamengkubuwono V's rule was increasingly scrutinized after the emergence of internal conflict involving his fifth wife, Kanjeng Mas Hemawati.
 Hamengkubuwono V only gained support from his subjects who felt safe and prosperous during his reign.

-Hamengkubuwono V died in a less-known accident, known as wereng saketi tresno (meaning "died by the beloved one").
-Hamengkubuwono V died after being stabbed by his 5th wife, Kanjeng Mas Hemawati, whose reason to murder her own husband is unknown.
+Hamengkubuwono V died in a lesser-known incident, known as wereng saketi tresno (meaning "died by the beloved one").
+Hamengkubuwono V died after being stabbed by his fifth wife, Kanjeng Mas Hemawati.
+Her motive is unknown.

-When the incident took place, his queen consort, Kanjeng Ratu Sekar Kedaton, was pregnant, and gave birth a son 13 days later.
+When the incident took place, his queen consort, Kanjeng Ratu Sekar Kedaton, was pregnant, and gave birth to a son 13 days later.
 The son was named Timur Muhammad.

 Hamengkubuwono V was succeeded by his brother, GRM Mustojo, styled as Hamengkubuwono VI.